tediousjs/tedious-connection-pool/README.md

 Release the connect back to the pool to be used again

 ## Version 0.3.1 Changes
- * Calls Connection.Reset() when the connection is released to the pool.
+ * Calls Connection.reset() when the connection is released to the pool.
 This is very unlikely to cause anyone trouble.
  * Added a callback argument to ConnectionPool.drain()

 ## Version 0.3.0 Changes